ShabanHamid/TExt-Moving-In-CSS/README.md

 # Text Moving
-Text Moving in HTML and CSS.
+Text Moving using HTML and CSS.